dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 images: ["/posts/exploring-the-enigma-of-database-vacuuming/images/thumbnail.png"]
 ---

-Before we discuss what `VACUUM` does and its implications, we need to understand how data is actually stored on disk.
+Before we discuss what `VACUUM`[^1] does and its implications, we need to understand how data is actually stored on disk.
 What happens when a tuple is inserted, updated, or deleted?
 Understanding this will help us understand what `VACUUM` does, why it's needed, and its implications.

-We will primarily focus on [**Postgres**](https://www.postgresql.org/), as it's one of the most widely used open-source databases.
+We will primarily focus on **Postgres**[^2], as it's one of the most widely used open-source databases.
 Different databases might have different implementations.

 ## Tuples, Page & TOAST